KatrinaTom/T3A2-A-MyCocktailApp/README.md

 **MVP**

-To have a better experience is to have a Save Feature that behind a login screen.
+To have a better experience, is to have a Save Feature that is behind a login screen.

 3. Save Cocktails / Save favourite cocktails
 4. Register and Login / Update your favourite cocktails (add/ remove)